HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-04-state-and-payment-channels.md

 If the transaction is meant to stay in the lightning network, then it’s called the layer-two transaction

-RSMC, Revocable Sequence Maturing Contract
+RSMC, Revocable Sequence Maturing Contract.
+We'll get to this term later on, at a time where it will make a lot more sense to you.

 focus on bidirectional payment channels. connecting them to a network of channels (Lightning Network) via HTLCs out of scope

-Lightning paper 3.5: fidelity bond and breach remedy transaction
+**Add** Lightning paper 3.5: fidelity bond and breach remedy transaction

 ### Opening a Payment Channel - Cross-Layer Transaction

-A single participant, usually the one paying the other for some reason, opens the channel by creating a funding transaction.
+A single participant, usually the one paying the other, opens the channel by creating a funding transaction.
 In our example Alice wants to open a channel with Bob who might have an online shop that she uses regularly.
 As we already know, a payment channel is 2-of-2 MultiSig account.
-The first thing we need to ensure is that Alice doesn't loose her money when Bob becomes unresponsive and the money gets stuck in the account.
+The first thing we need to ensure is that Alice doesn't loose her money when Bob becomes unresponsive and the money gets stuck in the channel.
 This doesn't even have to be due to bad intentions; Bob could simply loose the key needed to sign of any spending from the MultiSig.

 #### Unilateral Funding

-At this point the Lightning network only supports unilateral channel funding.
+At the time of writing the Lightning network only supports unilateral channel funding.
+Bilateral funding will be available as soon as spending from unsigned transcations is supported with the implementation of a new [SIGHASH flag](https://raghavsood.com/blog/2018/06/10/bitcoin-signature-types-sighash)(SIGHAS_NOINPUT).

 One of the participants, in our example Alice, is funding the channel.
-To do so, she creates the funding transaction, signs it but does NOT broadcast it.
-She uses the transaction identifier (TXID) as well as the relevant output number to create a first commitment transaction refunding her and signs it.
+To do so, she creates the funding transaction, signs it but does NOT broadcast it yet.
+Next, she uses the transaction identifier (TXID) as well as the relevant output number to create a first commitment transaction (`TX 002`) refunding her and signs it.
 She also passes the [outpoint](https://bitcoin.org/en/glossary/outpoint) to Bob, who will create his version of the same transaction and sing it.
 The partially signed commitment transactions are now exchanged and stored locally.
 Soon we will see why we need two different versions of the same TX.

 ![Unilateral payment channel funding and opening](/assets/post_files/technology/expert/4.3-state-and-payment-channels/channel-opening.jpg)

 Only at this point is Alice safe to broadcast her funding transaction.
 She knows she can reclaim the money at any point as she already has a commitment transaction signed by Bob spending her funding TX and refunding her.
-She also knows Bob cannot spend her money as both of their signatures are required to consume the funding UTXO and the transaction she signed is refunding her.
-The worst-case scenario at this point is her spending transaction fees for sending her money on a round-trip.
+She also knows Bob cannot spend her money as both of their signatures are required to consume the funding UTXO and the transaction she signed and passed to Bob is refunding her.
+The worst-case scenario at this point is Alice paying for transaction fees sending her money on a round-trip.

+![Established payment channel between Alice and Bob](/assets/post_files/technology/expert/4.3-state-and-payment-channels/open-channel.jpg)

 The established payment channel now consists of a signed and broadcast funding transaction and a first commitment transaction serving as an insurance for Alice.
 This commitment transaction is signed by both participants but ideally it is never broadcast, although it is a valid on-chain transaction.

-![Established payment channel between Alice and Bob](/assets/post_files/technology/expert/4.3-state-and-payment-channels/open-channel.jpg)

 ### Updating Channel Balance - Layer-Two Transaction

-Now Alice wants to make the first transaction paying for some item she bought in Bob's shop.
+Now Alice wants to make a first transaction paying Bob, maybe because she bought something in his shop.
 The idea is to create a new commitment transaction, updating the channel balance.
 It's important to note that all commitment transactions spend the same UTXO created in the funding transaction.
 This also means that all commitment transactions need to be signed by both participants as these are the spending conditions defined when the channel was established.

-Alice wants to send Bob 0.2 BTC of the 1 BTC total she deposited in the channel.
+Alice wants to send Bob 0.2 BTC of the 1 BTC total.
 She does so by creating a new commitment TX which now has two outputs instead of one: the first output acting as a change output paying her the remaining 0.8 BTC and a second output paying Bob.
 She can sign this TX and send it to Bob for him to keep.
 Bob creates a TX with the same outputs, signs it, and gives it to Alice.
 Now there are two versions of the same commitment transaction, each paying the participants the same amount of money.
 We'll get to the *why* in a moment.

 ![Updated commitment transaction modifying the channel state](/assets/post_files/technology/expert/4.3-state-and-payment-channels/first-channel-update.jpg)

 At this point there is a first incentive for one of the participants to cheat.
 A few days after both parties agreed on the updated commitment TX, Alice has received the good she paid for.
-It would now be in her best interest to broadcast the first commitment TX sending her the entire money.
+It would be in her best interest to broadcast the first commitment TX sending her the entire money in tha channel.
 Bob, on the other hand, has an interest in the more recent state hitting the chain.

 ![Updated commitment transaction modifying the channel state](/assets/post_files/technology/expert/4.3-state-and-payment-channels/commitment-overview.jpg)

 All commitment TXs are valid Bitcoin transactions.
 Although they are meant to stay on the Lightning Network, they can be broadcast on-chain at any time.
-Blockchain nodes are agnostic of payment channels and have no way to verify whether a broadcast transaction represents a recent or old state.
+Blockchain nodes are agnostic of payment channels and have no way to verify whether a broadcast transaction represents the most recent channel state or an old one.

-The Lightning Network has strong incentives in place for payment channels participants to act honestly.
+In the Lightning Network strong incentives were put in place for payment channels participants to act honestly.
 If Alice was to broadcast an old state, Bob would be credited the entire balance of the channel and vice versa.
 How does that work?

 #### Preventing Participants from Broadcasting old States

-Here, we finally get to answer why Alice and Bob needed to create two versions of the same transaction earlier.
+Here, we finally get to answer why Alice and Bob needed to create two versions of the same transactions earlier.

-The tools we have at our disposal for preventing Alice from submitting the old state are the spending conditions of the outputs commitment transaction.
+The tools we have at our disposal for preventing Alice from submitting an old state are the spending conditions of the output's commitment transaction.
 The idea is to give Bob time to notice that Alice broadcast an old state and to provide him with a tool to claim the entire channel balance when it happens.
 We combine two different mechanisms to guarantee said behavior: timelocks and one-time private keys.
 Let's give Bob some time to react to Alice's cheating attempt first.

 #### Using Timelocks in the Spending Condition